mvolkmann/blog/src/swift/Gauges.md

   The current value is indicated by drawing a bar in the specified tint color on top of the background bar starting from the left.

-  A `label`, if provided, is displayed above the bar.
+  A `label`, if provided, is displayed above the bar centered horizontally.

-  The `currentValueLabel`, if provided, is displayed below the bar.
+  The `currentValueLabel`, if provided, is displayed below the bar centered horizontally.

   The `minimumValueLabel` and `maximumValueLabel`, if provided, are displayed on the leading and trailing edge.